Uniformity of Star Formation Efficiency

 Using a suite of realistic simulations, we look at the uniformity of star formation efficiency as a function of local galaxy properties.
 The star formation efficiency is defined as an exponental function of the virial parameter, taking into account density as well as both turbulent and thermal motions of the gas.
 We find that, with no fine-tuning, our simulations produce percent-level SFEs in star-forming gas across metallicity, radiation field strength, and the density of gas and stars, which is indicative of the physical prescriptions that govern simulated star formation/feedback processes being good descriptions of how the universe works.

-Since the uniformity of SFE is attributable to self-regulation of star formation (i.e., when the SFE increases past a certain stable point, the energy and momentum injection from stellar feedback returns the efficiency to ~0.01), we explore a toy case where we ignore the role of turbulence in computing the virial parameter.
-In the “turbulence-free” case, star formation efficiency is a strong function of gas metallicity (likely due to the varying strength of different cooling processes and the now-increased dependence on thermal properties of the gas) and is dependent on the surface density of gas and stars.
-Turbulence plays a key role in regulating star formation; not accounting for turbulence is tantamount to turning off self-regulation, which is why SFE is no longer independent of local galaxy properties.
+Since the uniformity of SFE is attributable to self-regulation of star formation (i.e., when the SFE increases past a certain stable point, the energy and momentum injection from stellar feedback returns the efficiency to ~0.01), we explore a case where the isolated disk is run, from the same initial conditions, without turbulence.
+In the turbulence-free case, star formation efficiency is a function of gas metallicity (likely due to the varying strength of different cooling processes and the now-increased dependence on thermal properties of the gas) and is dependent on the surface density of gas and stars.
+It is then apparent that feedback and turbulence play a key role in regulating star formation.